INRIA/scikit-learn-mooc/slides/ml_concepts.md

 To build predictive models we are going to rely on statistical properties of the data.
-However, there questions and the tools that we will use differ a bit from those traditionally used in statistics.
+However, the questions and the tools that we will use differ a bit from those traditionally used in statistics.

 ---